Alestry/CodeRAT/questions.md

 	Determine when a code review session starts and ends and calculate its length based on these metrics

-	Detect which tab the code reviewer has focused at any time during a code review session

 	Detect which file the code reviewer has open at any time during a code review session

 	Determine when a code reviewer reports a code defect during a code review session and count the number of these occurrences